 The current Singapore guidelines issued refer to the UK Cosmetic Surgery Interspecialty Committee definitions for “cosmetic surgery” as the boundaries of “aesthetic practice”.
 Precisely, this would refer to procedures or surgeries that alter the appearance, colour, texture, structure, or position of bodily features, which otherwise would be considered to be within the socially acceptable range of ‘normal’ for that individual.

-2. I am a dermatologist and practise aesthetic dermatology, but I am not an aesthetic doctor
+2. I am a dermatologist; I practise aesthetic dermatology and carry out aesthetic treatments but I am not an aesthetic doctor

 The term “aesthetic doctor” is not regulated and is actually disallowed under the latest regulations.
 In the early years of my dermatological training, I spent a good amount of time in the medical dermatology department of a local tertiary hospital, mentored by an inspiring professor of dermatology, whose golden words I remember distinctly till today.
 In response to my enthusiasm to enter the dermatology specialty training programme, he reminded me, that “Wan Lin, you are training to be a dermatologist, and not a beautician.
 Dermatologists are not beauticians.”